clearlinux/clear-linux-documentation/source/reference/system-requirements.rst

 #######################################

 |CL-ATTR| can run on most modern hardware and is capable of running with
 modest hardware resources.
-Out of the box, |CL| can run on a single CPU core, 1 GB RAM, and 2 GB of disk space.
+Out of the box, |CL| can run on a single CPU core, 1 GB RAM, and minimum of disk space of:

+* 4 GB for the *live server*
+* 20 GB for the *live desktop*

 For use cases requiring minimal resources, |CL| :ref:`about <about>` can be used to create a highly customized installation that can even run on a